particle-iot/docs/src/content/firmware/software-design/threading-explainer.md

 - Any call that can block (`Particle.publish`, `Cellular.RSSI`, and others)
 - Any function that uses a mutex to guard a resource (`Log.info`, SPI transactions, etc.)

 The problem with mutex guarded resources is a bit tricky.
 For example: `Log.info` uses a mutex to prevent multiple threads from trying to log at the same time, causing the messages to be mixed together.
 However the code runs with interrupts and thread swapping enabled.
 Say the system thread is logging and your user thread code swaps in.
 The system thread still holds the logging mutex.
 Your code enters a SINGLE\_THREADED\_BLOCK, then does `Log.info`.
-The system will deadlock at this point.
+The device will deadlock at this point.
 Your `Log.info` in the user thread blocks on the logging mutex.
 However it will never become available because thread swapping has been disabled, so the system thread can never release it.
 Both threads will stop running at this point.

 Because it's hard to know exactly what resources will be guarded by a mutex its best to minimize the use of SINGLE\_THREADED\_BLOCK.